hanjingo/doc/OS/exception_control.md

 ## Stack and context during exceptions

-- Kernel vs user stack: when control transfers from user code to the kernel, the CPU switches to the kernel stack (per-CPU or per-thread) before running handler prologue.
+- Kernel vs user stack: when control transfers from user code to the kernel, the CPU switches to the kernel stack (per-CPU or per-thread) before running the handler prologue.
 - Saved context: the CPU will either push part of the context automatically or provide a mechanism for the handler to store the rest.
-The OS typically saves registers, faulting instruction pointer, and processor status words.
+The OS typically saves registers, the faulting instruction pointer, and processor status words.
 - Restoring execution: the handler must restore the saved state correctly to resume execution or perform a safe exit.

 Practical advice: